-- ✓ Check all nuts and bolt for tightness retighten if required. - ✓ Check belt tension and adjust if required refer to belt section for details of adjustment. - ✓ Check wear and condition of flails replacing missing, or damaged flails immediately. - ✓ Check condition of safety guards repair or replace if not performing their function. - ✓ Lubricate grease points see below for locations of the machines grease points. - ✓ Check gearbox oil level top up if required. - ✓ Check rotor remove foreign objects that may be fouling or lodged in the rotor. - ✓ Check frame and 3-point hitch ensure all components are in a safe working condition.
+- ✓ Check all nuts and bolt for tightness retighten if required. - Check belt tension and adjust if required refer to belt section for details of adjustment. - ✓ Check wear and condition of flails replacing missing, or damaged flails immediately. - Check condition of safety guards repair or replace if not performing their function. - ✓ Lubricate grease points see below for locations of the machines grease points. - \checkmark Check gearbox and half-shaft oil level top up if required. - Check rotor remove foreign objects that may be fouling or lodged in the rotor. - ✓ Check frame and 3-point hitch ensure all components are in a safe working condition.